hhund/medicats/README.md

 mvn install
 ```

-##### Runtime Dependencies
+##### Additional Test/Runtime Dependencies

-In order to use this library you need to download additional zip-files from http://www.dimdi.de and place them in a folder defined by the java system property "dimdi.files.path". **Do not unpack or modify the downloaded zip-files.**
+In order to run tests during the build or use this library at runtime you need to download additional zip-files from http://www.dimdi.de and place them in a folder defined by the java system property "dimdi.files.path". **Do not unpack or modify the downloaded zip-files.**
 The default value for this property is "dimdi".
 The property can be changed via runtime flag or source code:

 ```